stakater/stakater-docs/docs/content/sre/tenant-operator/features.md

 - Deploying pre-populated databases with test data
 - Equipping new namespaces with optional credentials such as image pull secrets

-## Resource Cloning

-Tenant-Operator provides a mechanism for cloning secrets and configmaps present in one namespace to other namespaces.
-It uses templates to enable users to provide reference to secrets and configmaps and uses a template group instance to distribute those secrets and namespaces in matching namespaces.

 ## Hibernation

-Tenant-operator can downscale Deployments and StatefulSets in a tenant's Namespace according to a defined  sleep schedule.
+Tenant-Operator can downscale Deployments and StatefulSets in a tenant's Namespace according to a defined  sleep schedule.
 The Deployments and StatefulSets are brought back to their required replicas according to the provided wake schedule.

 ## Cross Namespace Resource Distribution

-Tenant-Operator supports cloning of secrets and configmaps from one namespace to another based on label selectors.
+Tenant-Operator supports cloning of secrets and configmaps from one namespace to another namespace based on label selectors.
+It uses templates to enable users to provide reference to secrets and configmaps and uses a template group instance to distribute those secrets and namespaces in matching namespaces.

 ## Self-Service